Crime in New Orleans is booming, experts say, and now it has jumped Tourism as the city’s top industry.

 “The first few years were tough — you know with the smaller population and all.
 But I held on, the police force dwindled and now business is booming.
 I’m looking to open another six crime dens across Metro New Orleans by next year and I’m already in talks of franchising a location in Mandeville.
 Lord know they got cash money there.
 For real.”

 The Bureau of Economic Analysis says all the expansion plans will be great for those looking for jobs.
 Crime den owners will need an estimated 4,000 people over the next two years to fill a number of new positions such as coke mules, drug dealers, prostitutes, gang bangers, pickpockets, burglars, elite thieves, and simple crooks.

 “There’s a lot of money to be made in this business.
 You just have to go after it, and beat or shoot him until he gives it up,” said Lewis.

 Tourism officials aren’t as enthusiastic about the shift in the local economy, with many worrying that their industry’s fall to number two will ultimately lead to job and revenue loss as the city focuses more on crime.

 “No one likes to be a number two,” said John Hack, president of the New Orleans Tourism Association.

-City Hall tried eased those concerns by saying Mayor Landrieu and other local officials are working tirelessly to remove several crime-increasing statues around the city that have caused a significant imbalance in business.
+City Hall tried eased those concerns in the past few years when former Mayor Landrieu and other local officials worked tirelessly to remove several crime-increasing statues around the city that had caused a significant imbalance in business.

-“Mayor Landrieu is committed to fighting inequality and making sure there is a level playing field devoid of high-rising statues for all,” said Mayer.
+“Mayor Cantrell is committed to continuing Mayor Landrieu’s mission of fighting inequality and making sure there is a level playing field devoid of high-rising statues for all,” said Mayer.